Skip to Content

 This is a size-driven disadvantage that seems like a logical tradeoff when compared to the burden it offsets.
 I believe removing cruelty from the equation is well worth the relatively long waiting period.

 Starting with a light harness with a young Lab puppy is a perfect way to normalize it.
-Both collars and harnesses are uncomfortable initially, and in the long run, your dog can get used to both.
-The difference in periods of resistance varies by only a few weeks which isn’t a dealbreaker for most owners.
+Both collars and harnesses are uncomfortable initially, but in the long run, your dog can get used to both.

 Verdict for Harnesses